 - Once the image of the prostate is built, your urologist will overlay or merge your previous MRI onto the live 3D ultrasound image.
 This creates an enhanced 3D map of the prostate for dramatically improved visualization of the gland, allowing your urologist to determine the exact location of potential tumors.

 - You will be given either local anesthesia, minimal sedation, or IV sedation for your utmost comfort.

 - Each biopsy track is memorized by the computer software so that your urologist can retrace his or her steps if a second biopsy is necessary in a particular location.
 Additional biopsies may also be taken in order to map the entire prostate gland.

 - You should receive the results of your biopsy and subsequent treatment plan from your urologist in one week.

 3D Ultrasound/MRI Fusion Biopsy vs. 2D Transrectal Ultrasound (TRUS)-Guided Biopsy

-Currently, the standard diagnostic tool for detecting prostate cancer is 2D (2 Dimensional) Transrectal Ultrasound (TRUS)-guided biopsy.
+Currently, the standard diagnostic tool for detecting prostate cancer is 2D (two dimensional) Transrectal Ultrasound (TRUS)-Guided biopsy.
+This involves: